The role and functions of a County Governor in Kenya are diverse. One of the most important elective positions in Kenya is that of a county governor.

 The county governor should submit the county plans and policies to the county assembly for approval.

-He or she should also consider, approve and assent to bills that the county assembly passes.
+He or she should also consider, approve and assent to bills that the county assembly passes, or refer the same bill back to the assembly.

 The county governor also implements these plans and policies together with the county executive committee.
 Some of these plans and policies include the county budgets, bills, etc. See also the budget process for county governments.